 Graham totaled 26 TFLs in 2009 and that mark ties him for the second best single season total in school history.
 He ranks second on Michigan’s all-time list with 55.5 TFLs in his career.

 Graham was named the co-winner of the Chicago Tribune’s 2009 Silver Football Award, which is awarded annually to the Big Ten’s MVP.
 He became just the 7th defensive player to win that award and joins Charles Woodson as the only defensive player to win the award in the last 25 years.

 #3 – Curtis Greer: He possessed outstanding quickness for a defensive tackle.
 Greer’s 48 career TFLs ranks third on Michigan’s All Time list.
 In his 1979 All American season Greer had 23 TFLs for loses totaling 107 yards.

-Greer was a two time All Big Ten performer and paced a Wolverine defense that won 3 Big Ten Championships.
+Greer was a two-time All-Big Ten performer and paced a Wolverine defense that won three Big Ten Championships.

 Greer was drafted in the first round of the 1980 NFL Draft by the St Louis Cardinals and went on to start in his rookie season.